thelastpickle/cassandra-reaper/src/docs/content/docs/download/_index.md

 ```
 java -cp /usr/share/cassandra-reaper/cassandra-reaper-1.2.*.jar org.h2.tools.Shell
 ```
-When asked, provide the JDBC URL from your Cassandra Reaper yaml file (for example : `jdbc:h2:~/reaper-db/db;MODE=PostgreSQL`), use the default `Driver` and leave username/password empty.
+When asked, provide the JDBC URL from your Reaper for Apache Cassandra yaml file (for example : `jdbc:h2:~/reaper-db/db;MODE=PostgreSQL`), use the default `Driver` and leave username/password empty.
 Then run the following statements:

 ```